"Like father, like son": Cristiano Ronaldo's son gets first Portugal team call

 While still early days, the call-up confirms that Portuguese football officials see significant potential in him.

-Despite being eligible to represent five nations, including Portugal, the USA, Spain, England, and Cape Verde, Ronaldo Jr appears committed to following in his father’s footsteps by choosing to represent Portugal on the international stage.
+He is eligible to represent five nations, including Portugal, the USA, Spain, England, and Cape Verde, but Ronaldo Jr appears committed to following in his father’s footsteps by choosing to represent Portugal on the international stage.

 Ronaldo’s new contract at Al Nassr